sbohljop/portfolio/FP-part3.md

 Additionally, I received feedback that some of my graphs were very complex or hard to follow because there needed to be more information.
 So I adapted the presentation and charts to the audience, which is a non-technical audience.
 For example, I used pictogram charts related to counting persons so the viewer can tell how many persons out of 100 are smoking e-cigarettes instead of using percentages which is more challenging to visualize.

 ### Overall Project Summary
+I split the creation of the storyboard into three parts: <br>
+1. The story design, project outline, data sketches, and data collection.<br>
+2. A draft of the storyboard, wireframes, user research, and interviews.<br>
+3. The final storyboard version and a summary of all the backstage work.<br>

+#### Part 1
+In the first part of the project, I came up with the idea of making a story about the harms of smoking tobacco or e-cigarettes on health, but first, I had to define what the viewer wants by reading the slide deck and what would be the call of action of the viewer.
+So I came up with the following idea: <br>
+As a reader, I want to stop smoking tobacco or e-cigarettes to become healthier, reduce my anxiety, and live longer.
+I can do this by understanding the relationship between nicotine and the levels of stress and how harmful smoking chemical substances is to our bodies.

+Once the objective and the call to action were defined, I started working on the story arc of the presentation.
+The story arc would be the outline for the whole structure of the storyboard, so the data and graphs displayed impact the audience.

+Finally, I researched datasets for the graphs that would answer the questions stated in the story's objective.
+Once I had the information available, I drew sketches of what I wanted to visualize with that data.
+The valuable thing about sketching is that the application features do not restrict your creativity, so I decided to draw them on an iPad.

+#### Part 2